 Although the sheer scale of Skógafoss was a highlight too – truly dwarfed by the wonder of nature!

-And of course with incredible waterfalls comes the epic landscape of Iceland.
+And of course with incredible waterfalls comes the epic landscape and natural beauty of Iceland.
 It’s not called the land of fire and ice for nothing and there’s a huge variety of landscapes to explore – ideal for those who love to have their camera in tow!

 It’s not all adventure in Iceland though – and no matter how you like to travel you need to make sure you take the time to relax and enjoy your trip!